harshdhakate2003/todo-list-app/README.md

-# To-Do List App
+# 📝 To-Do List App

-A simple and responsive To-Do List web application that helps users manage daily tasks efficiently.
+A simple To-Do List web application built using HTML, CSS and JavaScript.
+This app helps users manage daily tasks by adding, completing and deleting tasks.

+---

 ## Features
 - Add new tasks
 - Mark tasks as completed
 - Delete tasks
-- Simple and clean user interface
+- Clean and simple user interface

-- Responsive design
+---

 ## Technologies Used
 - HTML
 - CSS
 - JavaScript

+---

 ## How to Use
 1. Enter a task in the input field
-2. Click on "Add" button to add the task
+2. Click the **Add** button to add the task
-3. Click on a toggle to mark it as completed
+3. Click on a task to mark it as completed
-4. Click on delete button to remove the task
+4. Click the **Delete** button to remove the task

-## Project Structure
-- index.html
-- style.css
-- script.js

-## Learning Outcome
+---

+## What I Learned
-- Improved JavaScript DOM manipulation skills
+- JavaScript DOM manipulation
-- Learned how to handle user input and events
+- Handling user input and events
-- Built a responsive UI using HTML and CSS
+- Building a simple UI using HTML and CSS

+---

 ## Author
 Harsh Dhakate